 In 2002, Centro Guadalupe and St. Martin House officially united and became the Catholic Multicultural Center when the original building was razed and the new Center was built.
 After seeing the impoverished state of the original building, Diocese of Madison Bishop William Bullock led the way in building the new Center in order to better serve the community and meet its needs with dignity.
 The new building was designed and built to accommodate the services the Center offered, like the free meal program and educational classes.

 In 2009, the CMC hit a bump in the road when the Madison Diocese, which had operated the CMC since the early 90s, closed the Center due to budget problems caused by the recent economic downturn of that time.
-However after much outcry and immediate rallying of the community, the CMC re-opened two months later under the leadership of Monsignor Ken Fiedler and Director Andy Russell.
+However after much outcry and immediate rallying of the community, the CMC re-opened two months later under the leadership of Monsignor Ken Fiedler and then Director Andy Russell (read more about Msgr Ken’s legacy with the CMC here).
 In the years since partnering with Queen of Peace, the CMC has been able to greatly expand its staff and the amount of programming offered to the community.
 This partnership remains stronger than ever, allowing the CMC to continually grow and change to better serve the needs of the community.